Kimigayo: Empire of Japan (1868–1945)

 The lyrics first appeared in the Kokin Wakashū, a poetry anthology published in ca.920, as an anonymous poem.
 The poem was included in many anthologies, and was used in a later period as a celebration song of a long life by people of all social statures.
-Unlike the form used for the current national anthem, the poem originally began with "Waga Kimi wa" ('my lord') instead of "Kimiga Yo wa" ('my lord's reign').
+Unlike the form used for the current national anthem, the poem originally began with Waga Kimi wa ('my lord') instead of Kimiga yo wa ('my lord's reign').
 The first lyrics were changed during the Kamakura period, while the rest of the lyrics stayed the same.
 Because the lyrics were sung on informal occasions, such as birthdays, there was no sheet music for it until the 19th century.

-In 1869, John William Fenton, a visiting British military band leader, realized that there was no national anthem in Japan, and suggested to Iwao Ōyama, an officer of the Satsuma Clan, that one be created. Ōyama agreed, and selected the lyrics.
+In 1869, John William Fenton, bandmaster of a British military band in Yokohama, realized that there was no national anthem in Japan, and suggested to Iwao Ōyama, an officer of the Satsuma domain, that one be created. Ōyama agreed, and selected the lyrics.
 The lyrics may have been chosen for their similarity to the British national anthem, due to Fenton's influence.
 After selecting the anthem's lyrics, Ōyama then asked Fenton to create the melody.
 After being given just two to three weeks to compose the melody, and only a few days to rehearse, Fenton debuted the anthem before the Japanese Emperor in 1870.
 This was the first version of "Kimigayo".
 This was discarded because the melody "lacked solemnity", according to the Japanese government, although others believe it is because the melody was actually "unsingable" for the Japanese.
 However, this version is still performed annually at the Myōkōji temple in Yokohama, where Fenton served as a military band leader.
 Myōkōji serves as a memorial to him.